 The recent Memorial Sloan Kettering studies showed that the administration of antibiotics to patients following HSCT does prevent or treat some infections.
 However, it also creates an opportunity for other potentially harmful, antibiotic-resistant bacteria to become more abundant, particularly in the gastrointestinal tract.

-One of the studies, published online in Clinical Infectious Diseases in July, focused on how the balance between beneficial and harmful bacteria can shift dramatically, and how this shift increases the risk of serious infection.
+One of the studies, published online in Clinical Infectious Diseases on June 20, focused on how the balance between beneficial and harmful bacteria can shift dramatically, and how this shift increases the risk of serious infection.

 They then used advanced gene sequencing and computational biology techniques to analyze hundreds of thousands of DNA sequences from the patients’ bacteria, with the goal of determining which species of bacteria were most prevalent and establishing correlations between the composition of the microbiota and the development of sepsis.

 Another recent study from the same team, published this spring in the Journal of Experimental Medicine, looked at how the change in bacterial balance contributes to graft-versus-host disease (GVHD), a serious complication of HSCT in which the donor’s immune cells attack the patient’s organs.
-The study’s first author was medical oncologist Robert R. Jenq, of the Bone Marrow Transplant Service.
+The study’s first author was Robert R. Jenq of the Bone Marrow Transplant Service.

 The investigators also believe that these studies will open the door to new research on how eating certain foods or dietary supplements – such as probiotics found in yogurt – may help maintain strong populations of beneficial bacteria and thus improve outcomes for patients.
 Importantly, the two Memorial Sloan Kettering studies illustrate how multidisciplinary collaboration between clinicians and scientists can enable the field of human microbiota science to find its application in patient treatment.